vga-group/tauray/docs/DEVELOPERS.md

 ## Adding a new rendering technique

-Renderers are split into two parts in Tauray: the renderer class and the pipeline class.
-The renderer class ties multiple pipelines together to form the final image.
+Renderers are split into two parts in Tauray: the renderer class and the stage class.
+The renderer class ties multiple stages together to form the final image.
 It is also responsible for load balancing.

 You may not need to add a new renderer; for most ray-tracing-based techniques (MLT, BDPT, etc.) you should be able to simply specialize `rt_renderer` for your class.
 If you choose to do so, you get the benefit of all the post-processing and distributed computing capabilities handled by `rt_renderer`.
-Other, more novel kinds of pipelines are more likely to need a new renderer.
+Other, more novel kinds of stages are more likely to need a new renderer.

-You will always need to create a new pipeline, though.
-When creating a pipeline, you can choose from many different base classes. `gfx_pipeline` is the most generic pipeline that should not pose any limitations to what you can do.
+You will always need to create a new stage, though.
+When creating a stage, you can choose from a couple of different base classes. `stage` is the most generic base class that should not pose any limitations to what you can do.
-`rt_pipeline` is a more suitable base class for ray-tracing based methods, it handles setting up all scene data.
-Further, if you want to make a camera-based ray-tracing pipeline that renders to a rectangular image buffer, you should derive from `rt_camera_pipeline` which also handles the camera buffer and output image.
-See `feature_pipeline` for a simple example of the usage.
+`rt_stage` is a more suitable base class for ray-tracing based methods, it handles setting up all scene data.
+Further, if you want to make a camera-based ray-tracing pipeline that renders to a rectangular image buffer, you should derive from `rt_camera_stage` which also handles the camera buffer and output image.
+See `feature_stage` for a simple example of the usage.

-Whatever you do, please refrain from trying to tack on new methods as a flag to existing pipelines.
-For example, do not implement bidirectional path tracing as a flag to `path_tracer_pipeline`.
+Whatever you do, please refrain from trying to tack on new methods as a flag to existing stages.
+For example, do not implement bidirectional path tracing as a flag to `path_tracer_stage`.

 ## Coding style